Matthew Wolfgram

 Associate Researcher and Principal Investigator

-Matthew Wolfgram, Ph.D., is an anthropologist of education and education researcher at the Wisconsin Center for Education Research.
-His research employs ethnography, participatory action research, and other qualitative research methods to study factors that impact the educational experiences of minoritized college students.
-His recent publications are featured in International Journal of Qualitative Studies in Education, Harvard Education Review, Teachers College Record, Journal of Education and Work, Action ResearchAnthropology & Education Quarterly, Refuge: Canada's Journal on Refugees, Signs and Society, and Cultural and Pedagogical Inquiry.
+Matthew Wolfgram, Ph.D., is an anthropologist at the Wisconsin Center for Education Research.
+His research employs ethnography, participatory action research, linguistics and discourse analysis, and other qualitative research methods to study factors that impact the educational experiences of minoritized college students.
 Dr. Wolfgram's current study examines STEM experiences of Hmong undergraduates across Wisconsin—studentengagedpar.wceruw.org.
+His prior research addressed social interaction and gesture in STEM classrooms, and the historiy and contempoary modernization of Ayurvedic medicine in Kerala, South India.

 • Wolfgram, M., & Van Auken, P. (2023).
 The time politics of refugee resettlement and higher education in the United States.
 Refuge: Canada's Journal on Refugees, 39(1), 1-18. https://doi.org/10.25071/1920-7336.41129